-Administers judicial resolution of minor traffic and parking violations, minors in possession of alcohol and tobacco and City ordinance infractions.
-Court staff oversees the administrative duties of enrollment, instruction and compliance monitoring of its traffic safety and fireworks diversion classes to those who qualify for this educational component of the court process.
-Court staff resolve specified offenses through compliance, diversion, or non-contested payment.
-Juvenile Diversion grants low level youth offenders the opportunity to perform community service.
+The Court Administration is responsible for the judicial resolution of minor traffic and parking violations, as well as cases involving minors in possession of alcohol, tobacco, and City ordinance infractions.
+The dedicated court staff oversees various administrative duties, including enrollment, instruction, and compliance monitoring of traffic safety and fireworks diversion classes.
+These classes serve as an educational component of the court process and are offered to individuals who qualify.
+The court staff diligently work towards resolving specified offenses through compliance, diversion, or non-contested payment, ensuring a fair and efficient legal process.
+In cases involving low-level youth offenders, the Juvenile Diversion program provides an opportunity for community service, offering a constructive alternative to traditional legal proceedings.
+Through these efforts, the Court Administration aims to administer justice, promote education, and provide appropriate resolutions for minor offenses within the community.